 Like most clubs, we have a committee to run the society, consisting of a President, Treasurer, Secretary and several others, who are elected for three years on a rotational basis.
 The committee organizes the Annual Show, the regular meetings, and such like.

 We meet monthly to discuss the many aspects of the hobby from breeding the different varieties of goldfish to feeding, housing, health and diseases, and so on, often with a visiting speaker, and over the last 70-odd years we have built up a huge fund of knowledge about goldfish which we are only too keen to pass on and share with other fishkeepers.
-This website is proving very popular and is attracting about 90-100 first-time visitors per month, with many making frequent return visits.

 We hold a table show each month from April until October featuring a particular variety of goldfish: members bring along specimens for display illustrating the characters of the strain in question and we discuss the good and bad points of each fish in relation to the Standards of the Society - for each strain has an ideal 'specification' covering colour, shape, fin length, scalage, deportment, etc, which we hope to achieve through selective breeding for the desired characters.
 Goldfish, all being varieties of the single species Carassius auratus, have a huge degree of genetic variability, and it is this which has enabled the development of such vastly differing strains, from the fast and streamlined comet to the slow-moving, graceful veiltail.